pranavjain97-zz/myWebBrowser/README.md

 ###If it doesnt run on your machine-

-I have provided the source code.
-You can run it using your own preffered Framework.
+You can clone this Git repository and run the mybrowsermain class.